 Misdemeanor & Felony Level Offenses

 Get a Fort Collins Drug Crime Attorney on Your Side

 While the state of Colorado has made great strides to decriminalize marijuana for personal and medical use, it is still illegal to possess a wide variety of controlled substances within the state.
 Depending on the amount and type of drug found within a person’s control, accused defendants can potentially face years in prison and exorbitant fines upon conviction.
 If you have been arrested for drug possession, contact Rachel A. Michael, LLC today.
 Having served as a former prosecutor and public defender, our Fort Collins drug crime lawyer understands the severity of your situation and can provide the aggressive representation you need to minimize your chances of conviction.

 Our firm has the skills to handle complex drug possession cases involving:

 Call (970) 616-6668 today to review your defense options in detail.

-Consequences for Drug Possession in Colorado
+What are the Penalties for Simple Drug Possession in Colorado?